 As a former PricewaterhouseCoopers (PwC) and Ernst & Young (EY) equity partner leading technology, risk and change teams in four countries, Michelle recognized that most technology-driven projects do not deliver the true potential of the organizations they are designed to serve.

-An imbalanced emphasis on technological functionality, data, and analysis often leads to leadership blind spots related to the highest potential of the challenge they are working on.
-Such blind spots affect the performance and potential of the teams who develop and implement the new technology and ultimately influence how well the technology is adopted by the end user.
-And these blind spots have even more far-reaching effects on how the emerging technology affects the most vulnerable stakeholders.
+An imbalanced emphasis on technology, data, and analysis often leads to leadership blind spots related to the highest potential of the challenge they are working on.
+Such blind spots affect the performance and potential of the teams who develop or implement emerging tech, resulting in the expensive risk of poor user adoption.
+And these blind spots have even more far-reaching effects on how the emerging technology affects the most impacted stakeholders.

 As automation drives our transition from an information economy to a conceptual economy, the survival and prosperity of a business depends on human capabilities that technology cannot replace while at the same time effectively embracing emerging technology.

-Drawing on two decades of experience leading technology-driven change projects, Michelle helps forward-thinking technology organizations develop trust by implementing trust building blocks for humane, responsible, and inclusive tech.
+Drawing on two decades of experience leading technology-driven change projects, Michelle helps forward-thinking organizations bring balance to the workplace of the future.

 Founder Experience :: Michelle N. Moore